 It’s important to make sure you keep up to date with your Road User Charges.
 If you run out, you run the risk of getting a fine.

 All the revenue collected from Road User Charges goes into the National Land Transport Fund and the Regional Land Transport Fund.
-To find out the costs of your RUC, visit www.nzta.govt.nz
+To find out the costs of your RUC, visit Waka Kotahi www.nzta.govt.nz

-To pay the charges, go to your local VTNZ branch.
-You’ll purchase a Road User Charges license (RUC license) based on your vehicle type and weight.
-There’s no need to wait.
-We can issue your RUC label right away.
+To pay for road user charges, visit your local VTNZ branch.
+You’ll purchase a RUC licence and you will obtain a RUC label right away.
 Find your nearest Branch

 If you own a diesel-powered car, ute, van or heavy vehicle you’ll need a distance licence.
-A distance licence is purchased in 1,000km units (or multiples of 1,000).
+A distance licence is purchased in 1,000km units (620 miles).

 Every vehicle has been allocated a permanent RUC weight.